fit-k23/kd-tree/README.md

 # kd-tree
-An implementation of k-d tree
+An implementation of k-d tree.